Kee2u/Deciphering_the_Indus_Valley_Script/Preprocessing/README.md

 2. Convert_clitics.ipynb
 I identified other parts of speech that were already separated such as postpositions and quantifiers and added them to the clitics list.
 Then, I gave them each a unique numeric identifier and replaced them in the complete dataframe.

-3. Convert_lemmas.ipynb
+3. Convert_lemmas.ipynb/Convert_lemma_with_proper_nouns.ipynb
-I identified root words, gave them each a unique numeric identifier and replaced them in the complete dataframe.
+For Convert_lemmas - I identified root words, gave them each a unique numeric identifier and replaced them in the complete dataframe.
 I converted root words prior to converting morphemes because I did not want to replace morphemes occurring in the root words.
+I omitted replacing the lemma in proper nouns and instead replaced each letter with their own identifier.
+For Convert_lemma_with_proper_nouns - I did the same as above except I replaced the lemma in proper nouns with unique identifiers.

-4. Convert_morphemes.ipynb
+4. Convert_morphemes.ipynb/Convert_morphemes_with_proper_nouns
-I gave unidentified morphemes as well as letters appearing in proper nouns identifiers.
+For Convert_morphemes - I gave unidentified morphemes as well as letters appearing in proper nouns identifiers.
 I assumed that proper nouns are spelled syllabically in a logosyllabic language.
 I added this version of the script to the folder Converted_Tamil_With_Syllabic_Names.
-I also created a version of the script converting the names into their own signs.
+For Convert_morphemes_with_proper_nouns - I created a version of the script converting the names into their own signs.
 This is in the folder Converted_Tamil_With_Logographic_Names.
 I gave the same identifiers to morphemes that were spelled differently but still had the same phonetic and grammatical function.

-5. Convert_logosyllabic_words_to_sentences.ipynb
+5. Convert_logosyllabic_words_to_sentences.ipynb/Convert_logosyllabic_words_to_sentences_with_names.ipynb
 I converted the logosyllabic words to sentences using punctuation labels.